atk4/data/docs/relations.rst

     select * from order where user_id in (
         select id from user where is_vip = 1
     ) limit 1

+Argument $defaults will be passed to the new model that will be used for relation.
+This will not work if you have specified relation as existing model that has a persistence set.

 Persistence
 -----------